 This section explains how and why we use personal information.

-As we collect and use personal information, the lawful bases we use for this activity in Europe, as required under European data protection laws, are:
+As we collect and use personal information, the lawful bases we use for this activity (in Europe, or elsewhere, as required under data protection laws), are:

-3.1.5.
-Where required to comply with our legal obligations
+3.1.4.
+Where required to comply with our legal obligations.

 3.2.
 Service enquires, sales and administration

-As part of a purchase, service enquiry, request for information and for account administration, we collect information such as your name, country, job title, company information or academic affiliation, postal address, e-mail address and telephone number.
+As part of a purchase, service inquiry, request for information or account administration, we collect information such as your name, country, job title, company information or academic affiliation, postal address, e-mail address, or telephone number.

-If you have made an enquiry about us or our products or services, either online or over the phone, we will use your personal information to respond to the enquiry or to take other steps at your request, before you enter into a contract.
+If you have enquired about our products or services, either online or over the phone, we will use the personal information you have provided to respond to your inquiry, or to take other necessary steps to handle your request before you enter into a contract.
 For example, we collect the e-mail addresses and additional contact details of those who send e-mails to request information about our products or services.

-If you have registered for or purchased services from us, we will use your personal information will be used to provide that service, communicate about it and handle payments, as is necessary for the performance of the contract entered info.
+If you have registered for or purchased services from us, we will use your personal information to provide you with the requested service, communicate with you about them, and handle payments, or as is otherwise necessary to fulfil our contract or agreement.

-If your personal information available through public sources, such as on a website related to your work or profession, and is relevant to a product or service that we provide, we may use this personal information for providing customers with our products, as part of our legitimate interests as a commercial organisation.
+If your personal information available through public sources, such as on a website related to your work or profession, and is relevant to a product or service that we provide, we may use this personal information to provide customers with our products or services, as part of our legitimate interests as a commercial organization.

 3.3.
 Event and Exhibition Management

-If you have agreed to participate in one of our events as a speaker, sponsor, exhibitor, or attendee, we will use the personal information you have provided to us in connection with the running of the event, to handle payments or for other purposes, as is necessary for performing the contract entered into.
-We will also use your personal information to maintain our databases, assess your qualities as a speaker or sponsor/exhibitor, promote events and encourage further engagement at our events, as part of the legitimate interests we have as a commercial organisation.
-At some of our events, your name badge may contain some of your personal information that you have provided to us, which may include your name, job title and company.
+Where you have agreed to participate in one of our events as a speaker, sponsor, exhibitor, or attendee, we will use the personal information you have provided to us in connection with the running of the event, or as necessary to perform the contract between us, or deliver associated services.
+We will also use your personal information to maintain our databases, assess your qualities or eligibility as a speaker or sponsor/exhibitor, promote events, and/or encourage further engagement in relation to those events, as part of legitimate interests we may have as a commercial organisation.
+At some of our events, your name badge may contain some of the personal information you have provided to us, and may include your name, job title, or company name.
 When scanned, this information will be made available to us or the relevant exhibitor and processed in the manner as described above.

-In addition, we sometimes take photos and videos at our events, which may feature attendees, speakers, sponsors or exhibitors.
-Where photos and videos are taken that feature you as an attendee, sponsor or exhibitor, we may use those photos and videos for promotional purposes.
+In addition, we may sometimes use photography and videography at our events, which may involve attendees, speakers, sponsors or exhibitors.
+Photos or videos involving you as an attendee, speaker, sponsor, or exhibitor, may be used for promotional purposes.